hahcde/CommitGuru-Chinese/README.md

 CAS_CodeRepoAnalyzer
 ====================

-Ingests and analyzes code repositories
+Ingests and analyzes code repositories.

+==> This implementation is a modification of the original Commit.Guru code to enable processing git repositories with commit messages in Chinese.

 ##Installation
 1. Clone this repository in to an empty directory